 Bhutan Post Museum: The museum tells the story of Bhutan’s progress and development through the evolution of communications and the postal system in the country.
 The journey is told through anecdotes, artifacts, and the rich assortment of stamps the country has produced.

 Later in the evening, you can stroll around the City.

 Day 2.
 Thimphu to Phobjikha via Wangdue (Distance 131 km (4 hrs) Altitude: 1350m above sea level)

 Morning sightseeing Kuenselphodrang – where the largest Buddha statue in the country is perched on the hillock, overlooking the magnificent Thimphu valley.

-Morning visit Black-Necked Crane Center (Grus nigricollis) that breeds on the Tibetan Plateau in summer and winters mainly in remote parts of Bhutan?
+Morning visit Black-Necked Crane Center (Grus nigricollis) that breeds on the Tibetan Plateau in summer and winter mainly in remote parts of Bhutan.
 As per the WWF studies in 2016, its global population is estimated to be around 11,000 cranes.
 Approximately 500 new areas or being misdirected by weather conditions during its migration.

 Overnight stay in Phobijikha.

 Day 3.
 Phobjikha to Bumthang via Trongsa (Distance 159 km (7 to 8 hrs) Altitude: 2600m above sea level)